Soli Deo gloria

 "Uh, yeah, you are."

-The four astonished teens turned to see Astrid and Hiccup seating next to each other on the edge of the top of the mountain.
-Toothless looked like he was holding in a dragon laugh as he curled up behind the two teens.
+The four astonished teens turned to see Astrid and Hiccup seated next to each other on the edge of the top of the mountain.
+Toothless looked like he held in a dragon laugh as he curled up behind the two teens.
 The two seemed reasonably relaxed as the four stopped talking and looked at them, puzzled.

 Astrid smirked and Hiccup hid a smile at the looks on their faces.
-Surprised and incredulous, it took them a moment to realize that they had finally made it to the top and that the two Vikings that they had worried their heads over were sitting comfortably on the edge viewing the sky.
+Surprised and incredulous, it took them a moment to realize that they had finally made it to the top and that the two Vikings that they had worried their heads over sat comfortably on the edge, viewing the sky.